 The team at Explore & Develop Annandale believe building relationships is the cornerstone of our practice.
 Our relationships with children, families and community inform our decision making, our philosophy and practice.
 We work within a philosophical framework of a sustainable future and are guided by Aboriginal and Torres Strait Islander perspectives.

-We believe children come into our world filled with knowledge.
+We believe that children come into our world filled with knowledge.
 Through their relationships with others, they learn from, learn with and allow us to learn from them.
+We see ourselves as lifelong learners, co-constructing knowledge with children, to make meaning in our shared world.

 Humans learn through play.
-We support children to express their knowledge, communicate their emotions and make sense of the world through play.
+It is how people express their knowledge, communicate their emotions and make sense of the world.
+Play is where imagination comes to life, curiosity is ignited, and creativity is developed.

-We believe that children are infinitely capable and trust in their decisions, we give them the space to express their agency and assess their own risks.
+We believe that children are infinitely capable.
+This means that we trust in their decisions and give them the space to express their agency and assess their own risks.
 We also trust in each other as a team of professionals.
+Trust is essential to the relationships that we want to develop with children, families, our profession and the community.

 Inclusive practice is informed by a belief that every child has a right to education and to feel safe and supported.
-We aim to create a culture of inclusivity through the relationships we build with children and families.
+We aim to create a culture of inclusivity through the relationships we build with each other, the children, families and our community.

 We believe that in order to care for our world children need to be connected to the land as Aboriginal people have done for thousands of years.
 Excursions make our children visible in the community, seeing children venturing ‘out the gate’ to connect with the pockets of green in our urban landscape.